Reading time: 15min

 When you cannot finish certain tasks, it’s fine.
 It wasn’t meant to be today or this week.
 So these goals stay on the list for next week.
 It is not important to perfectly stick to a plan, it’s important to have a plan.
 Having a plan and staying on it makes the difference!

 What are your experiences?
-Maybe you use another system and you are happy with it – leave me a comment below or contact me via the contact form.
+Maybe you use another system and you are happy with it.
+Leave me a comment below or contact me via the contact form.